Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 - Syracuse has combined with its opponents to score more than 52.5 points in one game this season.

-- Friday's over/under is 18.2 points lower than the two team's combined 70.7 points per game average.
+- Friday's total is 18.2 points lower than the two team's combined 70.7 points per game average.

-- This contest's over/under is 23.5 points greater than the 29 these two squads combine to allow per game this season.
+- These two squads combine to allow 29 points per game, 23.5 fewer than this contest's over/under.

-- Flames games this season feature an average total of 57.5 points, a number five points higher than Friday's over/under.

 Liberty Stats and Trends